Framework

 The amount of cash a company spends per month in excess of what it earns.
 Gross burn is total monthly spend; net burn subtracts revenue collected.
 Burn rate is the rate at which runway depletes.

 Net burn is the figure that drives runway calculations.
-Gross burn matters when revenue is volatile and a founder wants to plan against the worst case.
+Gross burn matters when revenue is volatile and the founder wants to plan against the downside.

 Cash burn vs accrual burn

 Burn rate is a cash concept, not an accrual concept.
-A SaaS company billing $120K annually upfront has zero cash inflow in months 2–12 of that contract even though it recognizes $10K of revenue each month under GAAP.
-Cash collected leads cash spent for SaaS, which is one reason annual billing materially extends runway compared to monthly.
+A SaaS company billing $120k annually upfront has zero cash inflow in months 2–12 of that contract, even though it recognizes $10k of revenue each month under GAAP.
+Cash collected leads cash spent for annual-billed SaaS, which is one reason annual billing materially extends runway compared to monthly.

-Burn rate alone is meaningless without runway and growth context.
-The standard heuristic for VC-backed SaaS is the Burn Multiple:
+Burn rate alone is meaningless without growth context.
+The standard VC-backed SaaS benchmark is the Burn Multiple, popularized by David Sacks in 2020:

 Burn Multiple = Net burn / Net New ARR